swainechen/chenlab-training/websites/gis-aws/content/14-Appendix/01-currentworkshopsched.md

 tags = ["schedule", "workshop", "help"]
 +++

-Information is current for the **2021 27-28 October** workshop.
-Note that this timing and schedule may change for other workshops, past and future.

 **Schedule by day**
 **Day 1**
 *09:00 AM - 09:30 AM*: GIS x AWS Intro and your first cloud instance: Theory